Feng Shui: Ancient Art Gains Popularity in Western and Oriental House Plans and Home Décor

 > Don’t install a mirror opposite the front door - as it drives away positive “chi”.
 Instead, place a mirror to one side of the front door.

-> Hang the mirror high enough so that you can see your entire head – to avoid negative self-image.
+> Hang the mirror high enough so that you can see your entire head – to avoid a negative self-image.

 > Place a full-length mirror on the bathroom door to deflect energy from flowing away through the toilet and drains.